Notifications

 Step 4 – Get paid

-After you set up your items and add inventory to your fulfillment centers, your account setup will be complete.
+Once you’ve finished setting up your catalog items and their inventory, your account setup will be complete.

 Notes